sourcefrog/conserve/README.md

 Like all commands that read a band from an archive, it operates on the most recent by default.

 ## Install

-Conserve runs on Unix, OS X, and Windows.
+Conserve runs on Linux, OS X, Windows, and probably other systems that support Rust.

 To build Conserve you need [Rust][rust] and a C compiler that can be used by Rust.

-Then simply run
+Then run

     $ cargo build